passcod/in-the-pale-darkness-of-dawn/naema/05-arrival.md

 "Hnnnnh," said Hedala, very eloquently.
 "Five more minutes!" she yelled out.

-In her cabin, Naema wished she could agree, but was more used to wake up early in the morning, and was somewhat more alert and awake.
+In her cabin, Naema wished she could agree, but was more used to waking up early in the morning, and was somewhat more alert and awake.
 She walked out to the fresher and splashed some water on her face to properly wake up.
 Then she registered what the beeping must mean.

 "Aaaah!
 We're there!
 Gotta prepare!" she whirled onto the piloting deck, stepped